Summer Eggplant Tomato Onion Pie is my new favorite savory galette for the season!

 - ¼ teaspoon Salt omit if butter contains salt

-- 8 tablespoon Vegan Butter or Unsalted Butter cut into ½ inch cubes, cold
+- 8 tablespoon plant based unsalted butter (or dairy butter) cut into ½ inch cubes, cold

 - ¼-⅓ cup Ice Water